 - “Counter-insomnolent mentation” is mentation that interferes with insomnolent mentation (e.g., typical meditation and progress relaxation).
 That is what a lot of psychological techniques involve.
 But this is not always sufficient to push you over the edge into sleep!

-- “Somnolent mentation” is thinking in a manner that signals to your brain that it is time to fall asleep.
+- “Pro-somnolent mentation” is thinking in a manner that signals to your brain that it is time to fall asleep.

-It stands to reason that if you can engage in mentation that is both counter-insomnolent and somnolent, you are much more likely to fall asleep.
-That is precisely what mySleepButton induces:
+If this is true, then other things being equal, if you can engage in mentation that is both counter-insomnolent and pro-somnolent, you are more likely to fall asleep.
+That is what mySleepButton is meant to facilitate:

-- Super-somnolent mentation = Counter-insomnolent + somnolent mentation.
+- Super-somnolent mentation = Counter-insomnolent + pro-somnolent mentation.

 Find Out More